 This section contains news about fishing in the World of Warcraft.

 In Patch 5.4, now being tested, the Vale of Eternal Blossoms loses most of its water.
 Open water can only be found above and outside Guo-Lai Halls.
-There are no pools in the zone, so Jewel Danio School have disappeared.
-Update: Mad Qao-Pao's Fish of the Day event may still trigger, but no pools or anglers appear in the Vale.
-All this will make Jewel Danio much harder to catch.
+Latest update: Open waters of the Timeless Isle have precisely the same catches as the Vale.
+Jewel Danio School can be found in Mossgreen Lake, in the middle of the Timeless Isle.
+Mad Qao-Pao's Fish of the Day has also moved to Mossgreen Lake.
+Ben of the Booming Voice's amusing dialogue is below:

 Contemplating yourself while fishing?
 El is too!
 Introducing El's Extreme Philosophy.